vincenzopalazzo/Competitive-Programming-and-Contests-VP-Solution/README.md

 # Competitive-Programming-and-Contests-Solution

-This repository contains the solution about the problems proposed at the Course of [Competitive Programming](https://github.com/rossanoventurini/CompetitiveProgramming) by University of Pisa.
+This repository contains the solution to the problems proposed at the Course of [Competitive Programming](https://github.com/rossanoventurini/CompetitiveProgramming) by the University of Pisa.

 ## Table of Content

 - Introduction
 - Built with
-- Problems with a briefly discussion about them
+- Problems with a brief discussion about them
-- How build the solutions
+- How to build the solutions
-- How contribute
+- How to contribute
 - License

 ## Introduction

-Each solution is provided with a battery of unit tests and a code structure under the src directory looks like the following tree:
+Each solution is provided with a battery of unit tests and a code structure under the src directory that looks like the following tree:

 - src
     - test
-      - *Main.cpp*: Tests units where is possible test the solution in local with the test result on console.
+      - *Main.cpp*: Tests units where is possible to test the solution in local with the test result on the console.
-      - **.hpp*: A couple of file to implement the test tools, implemented inside the repository [cpstl](https://vincenzopalazzo.github.io/cpstl/)
+      - **.hpp*: A couple of files to implement the test tools, implemented inside the repository [cpstl](https://vincenzopalazzo.github.io/cpstl/)
     - core
-      - *SolutionName.hpp*: file that contains the solution of the problem
+      - *SolutionName.hpp*: a file that contains the solution of the problem
       - One or more data structure file implemented inside the repository [cpstl](https://vincenzopalazzo.github.io/cpstl/)
     - *MainSite.cpp*: The file that contains the solution for the online judge
     - *CMakeFile*

-Some solutions are provided with different implementation (where is present or covered from the developer) with complete benchmarks developed with [Google benchmark](https://github.com/google/benchmark).
+Some solutions are provided with different implementations (where is present or covered by the developer) with complete benchmarks developed with [Google benchmark](https://github.com/google/benchmark).
-The result are stored inside a JSON or a CVS file called *result* and the machine where there are ran has the following characteristic.
+The result is stored inside a JSON or a CVS file called *result* and the machine where there are running has the following characteristic.

 - OS: Linuxmint 20.1 ulyssa
 - CPU: Intel Core i5-6300U @ 4x 3GHz
 - RAM: 16 GB.

-Some of these benchmarks have a complete discussion with the Jupiter Notebook, see last colum of the tables below.
+Some of these benchmarks have a complete discussion with the Jupiter Notebook, see the last column of the tables below.

-> If you want run the benchmark on your own computer and your computer are a personal computer, in some cases you need to disable some machine setting, but you can following
+> If you want to run the benchmark on your own computer and your computer is a personal computer, in some cases you need to disable some machine setting, but you can follow
 [this answer](https://stackoverflow.com/a/48110959/10854225) on StackOverflow (If you are using a linux machine)

 ## Built with

 All the solutions are developed with C++ STD, and also with a couple of external tools reported below:

-- [CPSTL](https://vincenzopalazzo.github.io/cpstl): Competitive Programming Standard "library", it is a new project with the object to include a complete collection of algorithms and data structure to use in the Competitive Programming problem.
-Also it is open to support different programming language.
+- [CPSTL](https://vincenzopalazzo.github.io/cpstl): Competitive Programming Standard "library", is a new project with the object to include a complete collection of algorithms and data structure to use in the Competitive Programming problem.
+Also, it is open to support different programming languages.
-- [Google benchmark](https://github.com/google/benchmark): A Google framework to make cool micro benchmarks, you need to install it if you want run the benchmarks in some problem, othewise you can avoid to install it.
+- [Google benchmark](https://github.com/google/benchmark): A Google framework to make cool micro benchmarks, you need to install it if you want to run the benchmarks in some problem, otherwise you can avoid installing it.

 ## Problems with a briefly discussion about them